VWO Testing

 How to overcome bottlenecks in creating an experimentation culture

 To summarize, do everything you can to onboard new experimenters and mitigate their potential to mess up experiments.
 Of course, everyone has to go through the beginner phase of A/B testing and would need plenty of practice to perfect the art of experimentation.
 But, don’t let them take a back seat.
-The trick is not just to make things less intimidating but also make it less likely for the newbies to drastically mess up the site.
+The trick is not just to make things less intimidating but also to make it less likely for the newbies to drastically mess up the site.

 If you can do that, you’ll soon have an excited crowd anxiously waiting to run their own experiments and be an active part of your culture of experimentation and optimization.